cartpauj/show-login/README.md

 ## Installation

-1. Download `show-login.php`
+1. Download the plugin files
-2. Upload to `/wp-content/plugins/show-login/`
+2. Upload the `show-login` directory to `/wp-content/plugins/`
 3. Activate the plugin through the WordPress admin
 4. The plugin works automatically when the URL parameter is present